Watching A Race

 - SH Racing

-The race weekend begins with two rounds of heat races, usually consisting of four cars and six laps each, run for up to three points.
+The race weekend begins with two rounds of heat races, usually consisting of four cars and six laps each, run for up to five points.
 The field is then combined into two groups of equal size for the semifinals, which are also six laps each.
 The top three finishers from each semifinal transfer into the main event, giving their teams time to work on their cars while others continue to compete.
 All drivers who do not make it into the main event via heat races will compete in the four-lap last chance qualifier for the final remaining qualifying spots.
 Ten cars then compete in the 10-lap main event.

 The Penalty Box